How to Restore Your Hair to Its Natural Color After a Dye JobJanuary 19, 2023

 How to Go Back to Your Natural Hair Color If You’re a Brunette

-If you’re naturally a brunette or redhead, it usually takes two steps to get back to natural.
-It’s important to not only get most of the outer pigment removed from your hair, but to also get the underlying pigments restored.
+If you’re naturally a brunette or redhead, it usually takes two steps to get back to your natural look.
+The key is to not only get most of the outer pigment removed from your hair, but to also get the underlying pigments restored.

 “This is necessary to ‘fill’ the hair so that the color doesn’t look flat and hollow,” explains Papanikolas.

-“Next, go over the hair again with a neutral tone for a balanced end result,” says Papanikolas.
-For brunettes, we recommend the Garnier Olia Ammonia-Free Hair Color in Medium Neutral Brown, which is an at-home hair color kit that offers vibrant color and visibly healthier looking hair.
+Step 2: Use a Neutral Hair Color“Next, go over the hair again with a neutral tone for a balanced end result,” says Papanikolas.
+For brunettes, we love the Garnier Olia Ammonia-Free Hair Color in Medium Neutral Brown, which is an at-home hair color kit that offers vibrant color and visibly healthier looking hair.

 How to Go Back to Your Natural Hair Color If You’re a Blonde

-Papanikolas adds that if you’re a blonde with highlighted color and want to get it back to natural, you’ll have to follow it up with highlights once again.
-Try using the Garnier Nutrisse Nourishing Color Creme in Golden Blonde, which is a highlighting kit that can help you create subtle contrast and highlights in your hair.
-This shade is best for anyone with natural hair between dark blonde and light bronde.
+Try using the Garnier Olia Highlights H02 - For Blondes, which is a highlighting kit that can help you create subtle contrast and highlights in your hair.
+This shade is best for anyone with natural hair between light blonde and dark blonde.
 “It’s important to be super gentle as the hair is very delicate and fragile in the pre-lightened state,” he says.

 Photo: Chaunte Vaughn